prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/07-create-calculation-groups.md

 #### Note: In this lab session, PowerBI Desktop and Tabular Editor have already been installed for the ease of execution.

+## Exercise 1: Set up Power BI Desktop

-### Set up Power BI Desktop
+### Task 1: Set up Power BI Desktop

-Now you'll open a pre-developed Power BI Desktop solution.
+In this Task, you'll open a pre-developed Power BI Desktop solution.

 1. In File Explorer, go to the **C:\LabFiles\DP-500-Azure-Data-Analyst\Allfiles\07\Starter** folder.